 - 310 CMR 60.06 CO2 Emission Limits for State Fleet Passenger Vehicles and Background Document Appendix B

-The Department welcomes and encourages input from the citizens of the Commonwealth and all interested parties regarding regulatory approaches to meet the requirements of section 3(d).
-All feedback is appreciated.
-Comments will be read and considered by MassDEP.
+The Department appreciates the comments received from the citizens of the Commonwealth and all interested parties regarding regulatory approaches to meet the requirements of section 3(d).
+Comments are being read and considered by MassDEP, in order to finalize the regulations to meet the August 11, 2017 promulgation date directed by Governor Baker's Executive Order.

 Previous Stakeholder Meeting Materials – For Reference Only